project8053/localhost.daplie.com-certificates/README.md

 HTTPS certificates for `localhost.daplie.com`, free for anyone to use in testing and development.

+For the sake of keywords: most people (including myself) think of these as "SSL certificates" but they are, in fact, RSA keypairs used for TLS encryption.

 ## QuickStart

 If you've done this kind of thing before: